-Make the trip to see the falls, even if you do not plan to camp overnight.
-The Kakisa River is a warm and boulder-strewn river with many lovely spots for wading and swimming.
-The fishing is excellent: Northern Pike, Pickerel and Arctic Grayling can be caught by casting with small spoons into the pools at the base of the falls.
+Make the trip to see Lady Evelyn Falls Territorial Park, a road-accessible destination just outside the little village of Kakisa, even if you don’t plan to camp overnight.
+The Kakisa River is a warm and boulder-strewn waterway with many lovely spots for wading and swimming.
+The fishing is also excellent – Northern Pike, Pickerel and Arctic Grayling can be caught by casting small spoons into the pools at the base of the falls.

 But Lady Evelyn Falls is really the star attraction.
 It occurs where the Kakisa River jumps off an ancient coral reef, forming a crescent-shaped, 17-metre-high curtain of spray.
 A staircase leads into the gorge at the base of the falls.

 There are 23 powered campsites in the territorial park, plus washrooms and showers, a kitchen shelter, drinking water, firewood, interpretive displays and helpful staff.
 From the Mackenzie Highway, an access road leads 6.8 kilometres south to the park.
 From the parking lot, a short trail leads to Lady Evelyn Falls.